JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 This year I also was playing around with Astro components.

-And withing the datanova theme, I found out that they are doing a really cool animation (which is a SVG!)
+And withing the **datanova theme**, I found out that they are doing a really cool animation (which is a SVG!)

 ```sh
 npm install